 40. Boring copy

 If you’re trying to convince a lead to fork over their email address for some quality content, you’ll want to set out your stall properly.
-It’s difficult to convince leads that your offer is worth reading if the landing page supporting it is dull and unengaging.
+It’s difficult to convince leads to read your offer if the landing page supporting it is dull and unengaging.
 Instead, communicate what it is that leads will find in your offer, and why it’s useful.

 41. Over-egging the pudding